sahilsk11/rari/learning-modules/docusaurus/docs/stage1part1.md

 ## Background
 Using the newly attached camera on your car, you are now able to capture still images.
 Modern image recognition uses machine-learning to parse images, but it's too complicated to write these algorithms on our own yet.
 Instead, we're going to use a pre-made Google algorithm to parse the images for us.

+Unfortunately, this is one of the longest modules of the project, but simply because we tried to simplify everything as much as possible.
+We recommend doing one part at a time!

 # Parsing Llama Pics